dawidstrom/dither/README.md

 # dither
-Performs dithering on a provided image
+Performs dithering on a provided image.
+Dithering is a technique for simulating greyscale from only black and white pixels.